Skip to main content

 Headquarters Room, Southwick Park, Portsmouth, June 1944.
 Licence: Creative Commons Attribution IWM ART LD 4638

-Also preserved with the map are the meteorological reports, provided by Group Captain James Stagg, that were used to inform exactly when D-Day would happen.
+Also preserved with the map, which is on loan from the National Museum of the Royal Navy, are the meteorological reports, provided by Group Captain James Stagg, that were used to inform exactly when D-Day would happen.
 As early June had been hit with bad weather, the Germans were confident there would not be an invasion until later in the month, but when the reports showed a small break in the weather overnight on 5 June, the Allied Commanders took the opportunity to launch the invasion.

 DIO’s Senior Archaeologist, Richard Osgood, said: